 He needed a solution capable of providing alerts with context that enabled him to act swiftly and confidently to protect the organization.

-Already a customer, Red Canary had long ago earned their trust, Eric said.
-He spent much time talking with Joren McReynolds, GM of CWP, and team to get a better understanding of what Red Canary was trying to build.
+Red Canary had long ago earned their trust, Eric said.
+He spent much time talking with Red Canary’s product team to get a better understanding of what Red Canary was trying to build.
 Through these early conversations, it became clear that Red Canary was building what Eric had wished every other Linux agent would do—an effective but lightweight solution for gaining visibility into cloud workloads.

 EVALUATION